 But if an organisation has gathered or created data about you, you have a right to know what it says.
 So if you want to know more about why you didn’t get that job, you can ask to see all the interview information they gathered about you.

 The General Data Protection Regulation (GDPR) is a law that came into force in 2018 that gives individuals greater control over their personal data.

 Personal data is any information that allows a person to be directly, or indirectly, identified, such as a person's name or ID number.
 For example, an email or a filed paper copy of a document involving your name combined with any comments about you would count as your personal information.

-Under GDPR, you have the right of access.
-This means you have the right to access and receive a copy of your personal data, and any other supplementary information.
-You can do this by sending any organisation a SAR.
+Under GDPR, you have the right to access your data.
+That means you have the right to access and receive a copy of your personal data, and any other supplementary information and you can do it by sending any organisation a Subject Access Request (SAR).

 Typically, this right is exercised by individuals who want to understand how and why organisations are using their data, and check they are doing it lawfully.
 But this right can also extend to sending a SAR to a potential employer for their interview notes about you.